pfranchini/weather-satellites/README.md

 Automatic scheduling and processing for polar weather satellites passages (NOAA, METEOR) in bash scripts.

 - Works for APT for NOAA 15, 18, 19
-- First working attempts for LRPT METEOR M2
+- First working attempts for LRPT METEOR M2 and METEOR M2-2
-- Added TLE name/frequency for upcoming LRPT METEOR M2 2
+- Added TLE name/frequency/demod options for upcoming LRPT METEOR M2-2
 - List the passages for the current day above a minimum elevation
 - Submit jobs on the 'at' queue for each passage
 - Each NOOA's job records the audio of the passages (rtl_fm), resample it (sox) and produce VISIBLE and IR pictures with a map overlay (wxtoimg, wxmap)